 The Company evaluates possible financing activities on an ongoing basis taking into account the Company's short and long term budgets in respect of its projects and working capital requirements, as well as the availability and costs associated with raising additional capital.
-In order to meet future funding of the Tamarack Earn-in Conditions (including, repayment of the Kennecott Loan (principal and interest) and the Deferred Option Payment) and for working capital, including salaries and other administrative/overhead costs, the Company will need to raise additional capital.
-The Company expects to raise capital in the second half of 2015.
+In order to meet future funding of the Tamarack Earn-in Conditions (including, repayment of the Kennecott Loan (principal and interest) and the Deferred Option Payment) and for working capital, including salaries and other administrative/overhead costs, the Company will need to raise additional capital in the fourth quarter of 2015.